A Causal Framework for Non-Linear Quantum Mechanics: Experimental Opportunities

 In this scenario, our observational strategy must hone in on the fact that in the vast majority of the wave-function, any space-time point, $x$, is in interstellar space, even though in our universe it may be inside a laboratory, the Earth, or a star.
 We can thus try to detect signatures that should be observable in interstellar space.
 Importantly, these observables need to source the expectation value of a bosonic field (such as electromagnetism) to be discoverable.
 The following signatures could be fruitfully pursued.

 \begin{enumerate} \item One could build a deep underground cosmic ray proton detector.
 The atmospheric and terrestrial overburden blocks cosmic ray protons from our universe from penetrating to this underground detector.
 But, the cosmic ray flux at the point $x$ in the wave-function is non-zero and this flux causes a time dependent electromagnetic field which can excite the underground detector.
-The IceCube experiment could potentially be used to search for this possibility but it would need to be able to distinguish high energy neutrino events from events caused by protons. \item One may similarly build a well shielded detector to search for coherent electromagnetic waves such as those produced by pulsars.
-These instruments would be similar to current dark matter detectors such as ADMX \cite{Khatiwada:2020mld} and DMRadio \cite{Chaudhuri:2014dla} that are looking for coherent dark matter waves. \item Unfortunately, the dominant source of cosmic rays in the universe, namely the cosmic microwave background and starlight, do not give rise to these signatures.
-This is because in the quantum states of these particles $\langle \chi|A^{\mu}|\chi \rangle$ is effectively zero as they are in states of nearly well defined number.
+The IceCube experiment could potentially be used to search for this possibility but it would need to be able to distinguish high energy neutrino events from events caused by protons or millicharged particles. \item One may similarly build a well shielded detector to search for coherent electromagnetic waves such as those produced by pulsars.
+These instruments would be similar to current dark matter detectors such as ADMX \cite{Khatiwada:2020mld} and DMRadio \cite{Chaudhuri:2014dla} that are looking for coherent dark matter waves. \item One might hope for a signal from the dominant source of cosmic rays in the universe, namely the cosmic microwave background and starlight.
+However, they do not give rise to these signatures.
+This is because in the quantum states of these particles $\langle \chi|A^{\mu}|\chi \rangle$ is effectively zero as these are thermal states.

-\end{enumerate} In all of the above cases, the signal would average down with the number of universes as $\epsilon/\sqrt{N}$, more favorably than the experiments described in Section \ref{subsec:classical}, but nevertheless vanishing in the large $N$ limit.
+\end{enumerate} In all of the above cases, the signal would average down with the number of universes as $\epsilon/\sqrt{N}$ because of their stochastic nature.
+This is more favorably than the experiments described in Section \ref{subsec:classical}, but nevertheless vanishing in the large $N$ limit.